RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/ir/ir-5.md

 ## Control Statement

-Track and document incidents.
+The organization tracks and documents information system security incidents.

+## Control Objective

+Determine if the organization:

+- \[IR-5[1]\] tracks information system security incidents; and

+- \[IR-5[2]\] documents information system security incidents.

 ## Control guidance

-Documenting incidents includes maintaining records about each incident, the status of the incident, and other pertinent information necessary for forensics as well as evaluating incident details, trends, and handling.
-Incident information can be obtained from a variety of sources, including network monitoring, incident reports, incident response teams, user complaints, supply chain partners, audit monitoring, physical access monitoring, and user and administrator reports.
-[IR-4](#ir-4) provides information on the types of incidents that are appropriate for monitoring.
+Documenting information system security incidents includes, for example, maintaining records about each incident, the status of the incident, and other pertinent information necessary for forensics, evaluating incident details, trends, and handling.
+Incident information can be obtained from a variety of sources including, for example, incident reports, incident response teams, audit monitoring, network monitoring, physical access monitoring, and user/administrator reports.

-## Control assessment-objective

-incidents are tracked;
-incidents are documented.